je3f0o/jeefo/README.md

 ```

 #### Final test
-It will be build and test against minified filal source code.
+It will be build and test against minified final source code.
 Only 'Public API'.
 ```sh
 $ npm run finaltest
 ```

+# License MIT